Premier League relegation battle: Latest table, remaining games, analysis

 Newcastle United

-Eddie Howe’s side have been in sensational form as a run of eight games unbeaten and five wins from six has propelled them out of the bottom three and up the Premier League.
+Eddie Howe’s side have been in sensational form as a run of nine games unbeaten and six wins from seven propelled them out of the bottom three and up the Premier League.
 Given the stellar signings they made in January after their takeover, this was expected.
-Newcastle should be fine and probably need three wins from their final 12 games to guarantee safety.
+Newcastle should be fine and probably need three more wins to guarantee safety.